 - In august 2017, the Workshop “Sustainable production systems for improved soil quality” with farmers from our project area in Colombia was conducted.
 The purpose was to train farmers to gain more knowledge on soils management and the effect of promissory sustainable practices on soil restoration already undertaken by some farmers in the region.

-- The project is currently working with 24 farmers in Caquetá (Colombia), and has implemented 76 ha of sustainable production systems, specifically four silvopastoral options.
-It is also working with 19 farmers in Yurimaguas (Peru) and has implemented 68 ha sustainable production systems, including cacao in agroforestry systems, enrichment planting, trees in degraded pasture lands and silvopastoral systems in areas with livestock.
+- The project is currently working with 24 farmers in Caquetá (Colombia), and has implemented sustainable production systems, specifically four silvopastoral options.
+It is also working with 19 farmers in Yurimaguas (Peru) and has implemented sustainable production systems, including cacao in agroforestry systems, enrichment planting, trees in degraded pasture lands and silvopastoral systems in areas with livestock.
+These farm labs are established on a total of 254 ha.
 The project has designed as land use alternative packages as sustainable business models promoting sustainable alternatives in deforested areas, affected by the armed conflict in Colombia.

 - MINAM through its Directorate of Territorial Ordering (“Ordenamiento Territorial”) has adopted the Terra-i system for land use monitoring since June 2016. (terra-i.org/…).
-Currently, the project is supporting capacity building activities to increase MINAM’s capacities to continue running and administrating the system autonomously.
+Since 2017, MINAM is administrating the system autonomously.

 - The publication “Especies vegetales útiles para sistemas silvopastoriles del Caquetá, Colombia” was released to the public in 16 June 2017.
 This publication compiles knowledge and experience of CIAT, CIPAV, Universidad de Amazonia and GIZ.